moustafasamir2017/ecommerce/README.md

 25- Done validate form php and js and update records
 26- Done Memers for add new member
 27- Done Memers add new member complete form and js & insert condition
+28- Done Add members to database from form add member